craiggraham/dance-code-of-conduct/social-guidelines.md

 If you feel someone is failing to follow these rules & suggestions then please talk to one of the teaching staff and we will deal with it.

-For our hard rules on behaviour involving any kind of harrassment please see our [code of conduct](https://github.com/michaeljones/dance-code-of-conduct/blob/master/Code.md).
+For our hard rules on behaviour involving any kind of harassment please see our [code of conduct](https://github.com/michaeljones/dance-code-of-conduct/blob/master/Code.md).